c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 Java NIO2 API is based on asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel_, etc) that support asynchronous I/O operations (connecting, reading or writing, errors handling).

 The asynchronous channels provide two mechanisms to control asynchronous I/O operations.
 The first mechanism is by returning a _java.util.concurrent.Future_ object, which models a pending operation and can be used to query its state and obtain the result.
 The second mechanism is by passing to the operation a _java.nio.channels.CompletionHandler_ object, which defines handler methods that are executed after the operation has completed _or_ failed.
-Actually, the provided API for both mechanisms are equivalent.
+The provided API for both mechanisms are equivalent.

 Asynchronous channels provide a standard way of performing asynchronous operations platform-independently.
 However, the amount that Java sockets API can exploit native asynchronous capabilities of an operating system, will depend on the support for that platform.

 ## Socket echo server

-Most of the I/O models mentioned above are implemented in echo clients and servers with Java sockets APIs.
-The echo clients and servers works by the following algorithm:
+Most of the I/O models mentioned above are implemented in echo servers and clients with Java sockets APIs.
+The echo servers and clients work by the following algorithm: